 It's not enough for insurers to just have the best prices for drivers; they must also have exceptional customer service.
 You don't want to deal with slow response times, rude agents or limited service hours after an accident.

-Nationwide and Progressive tie for having the best customer service of insurers serving Philadelphia, measured by the rate of customer complaints.
 Any company with a Complaint Index less than 1.0 has customer service that is considered better than average compared to other insurers.

 Although Nationwide and Progressive have the best customer service in Philadelphia, their rates are higher than the state average.
 Erie and State Farm, which have some of the cheapest rates, are in the middle when it comes to customer service.
 When selecting insurers, you should balance your desire for better customer service against the cost of switching insurers.

 Average cost of auto insurance, by neighborhood and ZIP code

 Every neighborhood of Philly is different, with some having higher rates of crimes or accidents.
 This will result in insurance rates that can vary by the hundreds depending on where you live.
 We found that residents in the most expensive area, Tioga, can pay an annual average of $329 more on minimum auto insurance than residents of Pennsport, one of the cheapest neighborhoods.

 Average annual car insurance rate

 |19102||Logan Circle/Center City West/Center City||$1,051|